Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/account-and-profile/setting-up-and-managing-your-github-user-account/managing-email-preferences/remembering-your-github-username-or-email.md

 ---
 title: Remembering your GitHub username or email
-intro: 'Are you signing in to {% data variables.product.product_location %} for the first time in a while?
+intro: "Are you signing in to {% data variables.product.product_location %} for the first time in a while?
 If so, welcome back!
-If you can''t remember your {% data variables.product.product_name %} user account name, you can try these methods for remembering it.'
+If you can't remember your {% data variables.product.product_name %} user account name, you can try these methods for remembering it."
 redirect_from:
   - /articles/oh-noes-i-ve-forgotten-my-username-email/
   - /articles/oh-noes-i-ve-forgotten-my-username-or-email/